 Well Done JAS/SALES team!

-In 2016, JAS Forwarding Worldwide invested in the cross border trade lane between Canada, The USA, and Mexico.
+In 2016, JAS Forwarding Worldwide invested in the cross border trade lane between Canada, the USA, and Mexico.
 The new trade lane officially started on January 1st, 2017 and has been operationally supported by the JAS Laredo office which opened on the same day.
-The goal and strategy is simple.
-Provide a one-stop solution for all JAS customers with top notch service and visibility via JASTrack that will set us apart from our competition.
+The goal and strategy is simple: to provide a one-stop solution for all JAS customers with top notch service and visibility via JASTrack, which will set us apart from our competition.